dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 5 - Motion Planning (Fundamental).md

 ## Summary of the methodology presented: algorithm, input-output
 The configuration of the robot and obstacle in the environment can be represented as C-space, which represents all possible configuration of the robot.
 The motion planner takes the initial and desired goal position and outputs a collision-free path.
 The author presents combinatorial planning which captures all necessary information for planning and sampling-based planning which incrementally samples and searches for a path without characterizing all information of the environment.
 ## Applicability / Problems solved
 Sampling-based motion planning such as RRTs is widely used in industries as a practical solution in both rigid 2D and 3D robots among fixed obstacles.
-On the other hand, combinatorial planning provides
+On the other hand, combinatorial planning provides "clean" soltion

 ## Assumptions and limitations